 (Kant, CPrR: 89, 101, 102, n.509, n.512) (Kant, GMM: 410-11 & note*)

-In the above schema we can see transcendental moral principles and concepts cannot have any cognitive relation to the practical moral objects-conducts in the sensual domain of practical life. * Kant problem with apperception is that it cannot consider the empirical person and thus cannot explain the eventual connection between the Normative Moral Rule and practical concept of Conduct.
-The eventual reason for such separation is that in order to avoid the relative experience of logical judgment of the sensual experience of what it Is, we have to ensure the validity or absolutism of the categorical imperative of moral judgments, to be eternal and Ought, independent of our relative sensual experience.
+In the above schema, we can see that transcendental moral principles and concepts cannot have any cognitive relation to the practical moral objects, or conducts, in the sensual domain of practical life.
+Kant’s problem with apperception is that it cannot consider the empirical person and, thus, cannot explain the eventual connection between the normative moral rule and the practical concept of conduct.
+The eventual reason for such separation is that in order to avoid the relative experience of logical judgment of the sensual experience of what it Is we must ensure the validity or absolutism of the categorical imperative of moral judgments to be eternal and Ought, independent of our relative sensual experience.

-Hence, it is interesting to explain the Kantian conception and the role of Empirical Apperception in the Peircean realist epistemology The Proof of the Truth of the Normative Moral Rule of Conduct.
+Hence, it is interesting to explain the Kantian conception and the role of empirical apperception from within a Peircean realist epistemology.
+The Proof of the Truth of the Normative Moral Rule of Conduct.

-[16] The Kantian Pragmatic Point of View Elevating the Experience of Empirical Cognition into The Unity of Intuition and Rational Discursive by, Let Us Say as Epistemic Logic
+[16] The Kantian Pragmatic Point of View Elevating the Experience of Empirical Cognition into The Unity of Intuition and Rational Discursive by Epistemic Logic